johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 ## Protected Code Loader Software Work Flow in Open Enclave
 ### Build time encryption
-    A seperate tool "oeencrypt" is provided at enclave build time to encrypt the enclave image right before enclave signing process,
+    A seperate tool "oeencrypt" is provided at enclave build time to encrypt the enclave image right before enclave signing process.
-### load time decryption
+### Load time decryption
     On enclave initliazation operation(EINIT operation), right before relocation, the encrypted enclave image need to be decrypted and than perform the relocation operation.

+## Encryption Algorithm in Protected Code Loader
+Using openssl AES-256-GCM as the encryption/decryption algorithm.

 ## ELF sections Left plaintext
 ### PCL table entry
-A PCL table entry (a section called ".pcltbl" in ELF file)is built into the Enclave image by linking to PCL lib, this part contains enclave decryption info on enclave loading and must remain plaintext
+A PCL table entry (a section called ".pcltbl" in ELF file)is built into the Enclave image by linking to PCL lib, i.e. liboepcl.a, this part contains enclave decryption info on enclave loading and must remain plaintext.

 Definition of PCL entry:
 typedef struct pcl_table_t_